eliselyhan/ARW/README.md

 - Provides functions for generating synthetic data

 ### 4. `figures.ipynb`
-- Produces figures presented in the paper
+- Provides an example of code usage using synthetic data and produces figures presented in the paper

 ## Results
 Figures using synthetic data presented in the paper can be reproduced using <a href="./figures.ipynb">`figures.ipynb`</a>.